NgiapPuoyKoh/ai-chat-annotator/README.md

 - Chat Application will include feature description with instructions, self-service, user account creation, user role and access administration
 - MongoDB database schema is API ready for JASON extract for external AI modeling

+## User Experience (UX)

+The purpose is to provide a simple user interface that is intuitive with only the necessary functions for a chat application.

+## User Stories

+### User Chat

+1. As a User, I want to be able to select a topic for a conversation to speak with an expert
+1. As a User, I want to be able to have a real-time conversation session
+1. As a User, I want to be able to review the entire conversation during the session
+1. As a User, I want to be notified of a Moderator is online and available for a conversation
+1. As a User, I want to be able to end a conversation when completed
+1. As a User, I want to be able to handle one active session at any time
+1. As a new User, I want to be able to register as a user for the application to participate in a conversation
+1. As a retuning User, I want to be to access the application using registered credentials

+_Future Enhancment_

+- As a returning user, I want to reset my password
+- As a User, I want to be able to rate the conversation to provide feedback on whether it was satisfactory
+- As a User, I want to be able to provide feedback on the conversation experience

+### Moderator

+1. As a Moderator, I want to be able to respond to questions from a user in real-time to assist the user
+1. As a Moderator, I want to be able to conduct one active conversation session one at any time
+1. As a Moderator, I want to be able to terminate a conversation session to indicate completion of the conversation session

+_Future Enhancment_

+1. As a moderator, I want to be able to select to respond to users by topic name

+### Chat Conversation Annotator

+Review and Rate Conversations

+1. As an Annotator, I want to be able to review and annotate conversation to be used for training AI bot
+1. As an Annotator, I want to check to see if any new conversations need annotation
+1. As an Annotator, I want to be able to search by conversations by topic name for the annotation
+1. As an Annotator, I want to be able to rate the quality of the conversation

+_Future Enhancement_

+1. As an Annotator, I want to be able to reclassify the conversation to the correct topic for training Ai Bot
+1. As an Annotator, I want to be able to add a new topic to the list of topics
+1. As an Annotator, I want to modify the conversation to deliver an accurate response to questions
+1. As an Annotator, I want to confirm if user rating aligns with annotation rating

+### Chat Application Administrator

+Manage Topic Tags

+1. As an Administrator, I want to add new topic tags to categorize conversations
+1. As an Administrator, I want to update topic tags to

+_Future Enhancements_

+- Implement restrictions so that topic tags cannot be deleted when used to tag conversation
+- As an Administrator, I can deactivate any user to revoke access to the application
+- As an Administrator, I can assign roles to a user
+- As an Administrator, I can delete any conversation if requested by the user to comply with GDPR regulation

 # Development Planes

 ## Strategy Plane - User Needs and Business Objective